infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 module.exports = config;
 ```

+Awesome!
+We have our mobile app created ⭐️.

 ## Step 3: Install dependencies

 Let's make sure all of our dependendencies are installed for the mobile app.